 Common sunflowers (Helianthus annuus) thrive in full sun in fertile well-drained soil.
 These annual flowers come in a wide variety of sizes, shapes and colors making them one of the most popular flowers for home gardens.

 Planting Sunflowers in Your Garden

-Seed Depth & Spacing: Sow seeds to a depth of 1/2 inch and cover them with soil.
+Sow sunflower seeds to a depth of 1/2 inch and cover them with soil.
 Firm the soil down with your hands to secure the seeds and remove air pockets around the seeds.
 Space seeds according to the directions of the seed packet.
 Short sunflowers can be spaced 4 inches apart, while taller sunflowers need 8 inches or more between plants.

-Watering: Keep the soil moist until seedlings emerge in approximately one week.
+Keep the soil moist until the seedlings emerge in approximately one week.
 Germination time varies, depending on the weather and soil conditions.
 Reduce watering to once or twice a week or whenever the soil feels dry to the touch one inch below the surface.